isabella232/support/INTRO.md

 One excellent example of how threads provide this responsiveness is the `ThreadQueueServer` detailed below.
-But first, there are two built-in Threadpools with decorators worth highlighting, `io_bound` and `cpu_bound`:
+But first, there are two built-in `Threadpools` with decorators worth highlighting, `io_bound` and `cpu_bound`:

 ##### io_bound

 Used to wrap opaque clients built without affordances for cooperative concurrent IO.
 We use this to wrap `cx_Oracle` and other C-based clients that are built for thread-based parallelization.
+Other major use cases for `io_bound` is when getting input from standard input (`stdin`) and files.

 ##### cpu_bound

 Used to wrap expensive operations that would halt the event loop for too long.
-We use it to wrap long-running cryptiography and serialization tasks, such as decrypting private SSL certificates or loading huge blobs of XML and JSON.
+We use it to wrap long-running cryptography and serialization tasks, such as decrypting private SSL certificates or loading huge blobs of XML and JSON.
 Because the majority of use cases' implementations do not release [the GIL][TODO], the `cpu_bound`